Non-resident students fall into one of three categories:

 Students with non-resident status for the fall or spring term who are returning for the subsequent term must register and enroll online as a resident student by the deadlines indicated in the Academic Calendar.

-Non-resident students retain access to their University email address, however, access to Harvard Library resources vary based on status and the tuition/fees paid.
+Non-resident students retain access to their University email address; however, access to Harvard Library resources varies based on status and the tuition/fees paid.